faramarzmunshi/d2l-nlp/NLP/introduction2.md

 "I absolutely **adore** this movie!
 It's a bit **sappy**, but with heaps of satirical and next-level **humour**!
 The dialog was written **fantastically** and the scenes from the main character's adventures are just plain fun.
 It manages to be both **romantic** and **whimsical** yet gives the viewer a consistent laugh, all while maintaining the conventions of the fairy tale genre.
 I **would recommend it** to everyone..."

 The picture is quite clear.
 The bolded words are of utmost importance to the perceived sentiment of the review.
 So what do we do with these words?
 Well, we use something called word embeddings, of which we'll get into later.
-The purpose of word embeddings is to represent with a vector, the meaning of the word and relationship between similar and different words geometrically.
+The purpose of word embeddings is to represent with a vector, the meaning of the word and semantic and syntactic relationship between similar and different words geometrically.
 Given these word vectors, we can assume the words "adore" and "whimsical" and "romantic" would be closer geometrically than the words "bad" and "amazing."
-This allows us to use all the words in the review for our prediction, giving us a better estimation of the quality and sentiment of reviews than if we performed this with a naive approach.
+This allows us to use all the words in the review for our prediction and use a more advanced method of input, giving us a better and more granular estimation of the quality and sentiment of reviews than if we performed this with a naive approach.
 Don't worry too much about the specifics of constructing word embeddings, as that is explained in the next tutorial.
 This tutorial is meant to show the deconstruction of a larger NLP problem with interactivity and a meaningful result with which you, the reader, can identify and tweak.

 ## Prototyping the model

-With GluonNLP, we can quickly prototype a model with infinite customization.
+With GluonNLP, we can quickly prototype a model with almost infinite customization.
 The building process consists of just three simple steps.
 For this notebook, we focus on movie reviews from the Large Movie Review Dataset, also known as the IMDB dataset.
 Given a movie, our model will output a prediction of its sentiment, either positive or negative.

 Firstly, as always, we must import the required modules.